Meteorite Axtell – Texas, USA

 Packaging: Transparent plastic box (5,8 x 3,8 x 1,6 cm)

-The Axtell meteorite is a rare carbonaceous chondrite of type CV3, which was found in 1943 in McLennan County, Texas, USA.
-A single piece weighing 6.2 kilograms was discovered during ploughing.
-This meteorite contains fine- and coarse-grained inclusions rich in calcium and aluminum, which are thought to be among the oldest materials in the solar system.
+The Axtell meteorite is a rare carbonaceous chondrite of type CV3, discovered in 1943 in McLennan County, Texas, USA.
+A single piece weighing 6.2 kilograms was found during plowing.
+This meteorite contains fine- and coarse-grained calcium- and aluminum-rich inclusions, considered among the oldest materials in the solar system.

-Analyses have shown that Axtell shows signs of oxidation, suggesting that it has been present on Earth for a longer period of time than other meteorites.
+Analyses have shown that Axtell exhibits signs of oxidation, which suggests it remained on Earth longer than other meteorites.

-The Axtell meteorite is now part of the collections of several collectors and museums.
-Notable fragments include a 670g sample housed at the Field Museum of Natural History in Chicago, a 322g fragment at the Musée National d'Histoire Naturelle in Paris, and a 165g fragment located at the Max-Planck-Institut für Chemie in Freiburg, Germany.
+The Axtell meteorite is currently held in collections of various collectors and museums.
+Notable fragments include a 670g sample at the Field Museum of Natural History in Chicago, a 322g piece at the Muséum National d'Histoire Naturelle in Paris, and a 165g fragment housed at the Max Planck Institute for Chemistry in Freiburg, Germany.